-- Do I want to photograph couples, families, professionals, weddings, etc?
+- Do I want to photograph couples, families, professionals, weddings, etc.?

 - How old are my ideal clients?
 Young families, established professionals or up-and-coming entrepreneurs?
 Maybe you like working with mature couples, or the elderly!
-This absolutely determines how you will market to these demographics.
-My 94-year old grandma may be on Facebook (she IS actually), but most in that age group probably isn’t.
+This determines how you will market to these demographics.
+My 94-year old grandma may be on Facebook (she IS actually), but most in that age group probably aren’t.

 - What is their average income?
 This helps when setting your prices and also how you may market in-person.